espeak-ng/espeak-ng/espeak-ng-data/voices/README.md

 [3] Farsi/Persian written using English (Latin) characters.

-[4] Currently, only Hiragana are supported.
+[4] Currently, only Hiragana and Katakana are supported.